quicwg/base-drafts/draft-ietf-quic-transport.md

 connection migration to cause a server to send datagrams to that address.

 The Destination Connection ID field in any packets that a server subsequently sends to this spoofed address can be used for request forgery.
+A client might also be able to influence the ciphertext.

 A server that only sends probing packets ({{probing}}) to an address prior to address validation provides an attacker with only limited control over the